talkowski-lab/cadm2_recursive_splicing/README.md

 # CADM2 Transcriptomic Analysis

-This repository contains scripts, data, and analyses related to transcriptomic profiling and differential expression of CADM2 across iPSC-derived neurons and progenitors.
-The work includes isoform-specific quantification, recursive splicing analysis, exon usage, and functional enrichment, with a focus on heterozygous and homozygous deletion and inversion events.
+This repository contains scripts, data, and analyses related to transcriptomic profiling and differential expression of `CADM2` across hiPSCs and hiPSC-derived neurons.
+The work includes isoform-specific quantification, recursive splicing analysis, exon usage, and functional enrichment, with CRISPR edits for the first recursive splice site in intron 1 of `CADM2` gene, generating heterozygous and homozygous deletion and inversion events.

 ---